Coherent Generation and Protection of Anticoherent Spin States: Robust generation of AC states

-On the other hand, the errors associated with the balanced pair are typically not corrected and may more easily accumulate to significantly reduce the performance of the DCG, or even prevent any benefit.
+Unfortunately, the errors associated with the balanced pair are typically not corrected and may more easily accumulate to significantly reduce the performance of the DCG, or even prevent any benefit.
 Flip-angle errors in the balanced pair are modeled by their effect on the control profile of the stretched and identity pulses, and we replace the profiles given in~\eqref{eq.controlprofile} by

 The error parameters $\epsilon$, $\epsilon^{\mathrm{str}}$ and $\epsilon^{\mathrm{id}}$ can in general differ, as the control error can vary if the control profile is stretched or the sign of the Hamiltonian is reversed.
 We find that two different types of balanced pair errors have very different impacts on the DCG performance, which can be modeled by choosing different sets of parameters $(\epsilon, \epsilon^{\mathrm{str}},\epsilon^{\mathrm{id}})$.
 For $\epsilon = \epsilon^{\mathrm{str}}=\epsilon^{\mathrm{id}}$, each identity pulse implements the identity operation perfectly and introduces no additional errors into the system, so that the DCG implements the error-prone pulse without introducing any additional errors, but without correcting the over-rotation.
 We refer to these errors as type I errors.
 In this case, we find that the DCG still outperforms the NoDD protocol in the regime $\epsilon \lesssim \lambda \sqrt{\norm{H_{\mathrm{err}}}/\chi}$, but that DCG's performance is now limited by the control errors in the regime where $\norm{H_{\mathrm{err}}}/\chi \lesssim \lambda \sqrt{\epsilon}$.